Refer a friend and get 10% off our online shop.

 By: Ollie Sears 10 June 2019

-So, as most of you will be aware from the photos and videos we posted while we were away, James and I (Ollie) went to El Salvador in February visiting our Chelazos coffee producers in La Palma.
+So, as most of you will be aware from the photos and videos we posted while we were away, James and I (Ollie) went to El Salvador in February (2019) visiting our producing partners from the Chelazos group in La Palma.
 It’s a town situated in Chalatenango (Chalaté as it’s known locally) and is a hive of industry for agricultural production of foods, woods, fruits and of course coffee!
-We wanted to give you a quick run-down of how we have gone about coordinating a project with our producer Maria Zoila Piñeda (one of our 4 Chelazos producers) and her farm Finca Margarita.
-Below is an intro to this process and side of our trip.
-If you want to get a feel for the trip overall and how it went for James and I, please see his diary post, and if you need a little context into ethical coffee work and what that truly means, then Holly’s recent post on truly ethical coffee would be a worthwhile read too!

 As you may already know, some of the big reasons we are motivated to visit each of our producers personally is to identify areas in which we may be able to:

 Before visiting our Chelazos producers, to gain an insight into current states of affairs and where to target our resources, we asked a certain set of questions before embarking upon our visit, to try and get a feel for things before our arrival.
-The questions we asked were directed not just to the producers or farm owners themselves (we do that bit in person), but to the quality analysts and agronomists that work closely with each producer to assess their coffee production, effectively auditing and aiding their progress in farm management, coffee quality, environmental management, working conditions and other key indicators during the times that we are not present.
+The questions we asked were directed not just to the producers or farm owners themselves (we do that bit in person), but to the quality analysts and agronomists that work closely with each producer to assess their coffee production, effectively auditing and aiding their progress in farm management, coffee quality, environmental management, working conditions and other key indicators.
 This team is employed by Caravela Coffee, who work with us on our Colombian coffee sourcing too.
-Their team (in this case it is Miguel, Hugo and Ana) visit each of our producers monthly at least, focussing on aiding each producer that they work with to assure and improve quality year on year, often seeking ways in which the producers can simultaneously increase quality and quantity too.
+Their team (in this case it is Miguel, Hugo and Ana) visit each of our producers monthly at least, focusing on aiding each producer that they work with to assure and improve quality year on year, often seeking ways in which the producers can simultaneously increase quality and quantity too.
+They were therefore the perfect team to get a feel for where our efforts could be directed.

-To give more context to this, Caravela’s export lab and team are providing the kind of support that is completely unavailable or unsupported in most area of the coffee producing world.
-In those areas, producers are left largely to find their own way in navigating the complexities of agronomy and agriculture.
+What’s more, Caravela’s export lab and team are providing the kind of support that is completely unavailable or unsupported in most areas of the coffee producing world.
+In those instances, producers are left largely to find their own way in navigating the complexities of agronomy and agriculture.
 In all of the coffee supply chain, mastery of one part is not enough.
-It’s crucial to combine a farm’s commitment to quality-focussed farming with the knowledge of what it takes to actually get there, and that comes from a well-organised export lab like we work with in Caravela’s ranks!
+It’s crucial to combine a farm’s commitment to quality-focussed farming with the knowledge of what it takes to actually get there, and that can be really well supported by a well-organised export lab such as Caravela’s!

-Most of the insights are information that even farmers themselves cannot assess or gather simply by doing the farming.
-We aimed a lot of our questions at Miguel, Hugo and Ana from the team, and an excerpt of Ollie’s questions for them are pasted below from our original English document.
-As you’ll see, without us boring you with the more technical questions, what we asked primarily aided our prioritisation for project work targeting the above with our 4 producers:
+We therefore aimed a lot of our questions at Miguel, Hugo and Ana and an excerpt of these questions for them is pasted below from our original English document.
+As you’ll see, without us boring you with the more technical questions, what we asked primarily aided our prioritisation for project work targeting quality, consistency and efficiency:

-As you can find above, we found the most urgent need for infrastructure in Maria’s farm.
-She currently produces washed coffees primarily, but unfortunately does not have her own de-pulping machine for coffee cherries that she and her team are able to farm from their land.
-This means she and her management team (led by a lovely, humble but talented man called Humberto) unfortunately have to move their coffee cherries by truck down to a cooperative nearby that offer a processing service to nearby farmers.
-That cooperative are then paid to manage de-pulping, washing and drying for Maria’s production.
+In reviewing this information, we viewed the most urgent need for infrastructure was on Finca Margarita, owned by Maria.
+She currently produces washed coffees primarily, but unfortunately does not have her own de-pulping machine for coffee cherries that she and her team are able to harvest from her land.
+This means Maria and her management team (led by a lovely, humble but talented man called Humberto Santos) unfortunately have to move their coffee cherries by truck down to a neighbouring farm to be processed.
+They are then able to charge a fee to manage de-pulping, washing and drying for Maria’s coffee.
 This is not super expensive, and they have been managing ok, but it is labour intensive for Maria’s team to coordinate, particularly with timings and transport (although they have forged a great relationship with one of our other producers Alfonso Rodriguez, who is helping them out with transportation by truck).
 Of course, this whole rigmarole is entirely avoided if she can acquire her own gear though!

 Specifically, the equipment needed is: a de-pulping machine, some raised drying beds and/or extra patio space, and a set of fermentation tanks!
 This will not only aid her coffee quality in production, but will be a monumental improvement to her team’s working lives (no unnecessary loading and unloading of coffee into trucks for transport, and more efficiency of labour as a result).
 There is an environmental positive through removing the need to transport coffee to and from the farm before and after processing, which removes most of the emissions in production too!